Categorifying Hecke algebras at prime roots of unity, part I

 Second, with the understanding that we are only interested in morphisms of a particular degree, we \textbf{superimpose} diagrams rather than adding them together!
 So, if we knew we were discussing morphisms $B_s \to B_s$ of degree $2$, then

 is actually shorthand for the sum

-This notation is horribly abusive (oh, if only my mother could see me now!) but being able to draw a large linear combination succinctly has benefits both for the page count and for the readability and understandibility of this paper.
+This notation is horribly abusive (oh, if only our mothers could see us now!) but being able to draw a large linear combination succinctly has benefits both for the page count and for the readability and understandibility of this paper.
 For sanity, we will always use the { olive} color when we use this particular abuse of notation.

 So, instead of \eqref{eq:dsixorig} we can write the very compact